McBride Teacher-Scholar Award

 Preference shall be given to a participant who is a teacher of English language arts in a public school.
 Current teachers of other subjects and prospective teachers of English language arts who have only student teaching left to complete may also apply.
 Applicants who self-identify as members of marginalized populations are strongly encouraged to apply.

 The award covers tuition for one 3-credit, graduate-level English course at CSU.
-Candidates can reapply for future semesters.The application deadline for Fall 2025 is May 19, 2025.
+Candidates can reapply for future semesters.The application deadline for Spring 2026 is November 15, 2025.

 Spring 2026